Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Beneficiaries’ premiums only cover about 25% of the cost of Part B, and about 15% of the cost of Part D — and that’s with IRMAA surcharges in effect for beneficiaries with high incomes.
 Most of the cost of Medicare Part B and Part D is covered by general revenues, and the IRMAA surcharges help to spread that cost to beneficiaries who can afford to pay a larger share of the cost of their coverage.

-The SECURE Act and IRMAA
+The SECURE Act, SECURE ACT 2.0, and IRMAA

 Further complications were introduced under the SECURE Act (Setting Every Community Up for Retirement Enhancement Act of 2019), enacted in late 2019.
-The SECURE Act has a number of different features – such as allowing IRA contributions after age 70½ if you’re still earning an income – and it extends the minimum age that one must receive RMDs (Required Minimum Distributions) from 70½ to 72.
+The SECURE Act has a number of different features – such as allowing IRA contributions after age 70½ if you’re still earning an income – and it extended the minimum age that one must receive RMDs (Required Minimum Distributions) from 70½ to 72.

 The reason this may be important is that it is possible that delaying receiving RMDs may also reduce IRMAA if your Modified Adjusted Gross Income is close to the limits stated in the tables above.